Introduction:

 You know what I'm saying?

-Well, Peter tells us that.
+Why do they hate?"
+Well Peter tells us that.

 Peter answers that very question.